bartbriek/inventori/README.md

 The backend is responsible for making the API calls towards AWS, and the frontend handles the visualization of the components in relationship to eachother.

-### Frontend

-`npm run start` will start the React development server
+1. `npm run backend` will start the nodemon express backend server.

-### Backend

-`npm run backend` will start the nodemon express server
+2. `npm run start` will start the React development server.

-## How to use the application
+3. Create your short lived credentials with the aws sts command presented on the credentials screen.
+4. Done! the app will start frtching the results and within 5-20 seconds you should have an overview of a single account for default region `eu-west-1`.

-You will need to assume the SecurityAuditRole or another IAM role with the same read permissions to successfully list all the resources within the AWS accounts.
+You will need to assume a read only role within you AWS account like the SecurityAuditRole to list all the resources within the AWS accounts.

-Create an IAM role that will have the least privilege policies that are needed and perform the sts command to generate your short lived credentials (Access Key, Secret Access Key, Session Token).

 ## Roadmap